Sentencing (The Wire): Plot summary

 Rawls reveals to McNulty that the U.S. Attorney phoned Burrell to complain about McNulty's behavior, tipping Burrell to the fact that the detail had tried to take the case federal.
 Pearlman discovers D'Angelo is now being represented by Levy, who tells them that the dealers will plead guilty in exchange for fixed sentences.
 At the court hearing, Pearlman presents Avon's guilty plea in exchange for a sentence of seven years.
 Stringer and Brianna are in the court as spectators, as is McNulty, who cannot bring himself to stay.
-Outside, Stringer congratulates McNulty, repeating the phrase that McNulty had muttered to Stringer after D'Angelo's exoneration in the first episode: "Nicely done".
+Outside, Stringer congratulates McNulty, repeating the phrase that McNulty had muttered to Stringer after D'Angelo's exoneration in the first episode: "Nicely done."
 Phelan also congratulates McNulty, who is despondent and refuses to acknowledge him.
-McNulty returns to the court as D'Angelo is sentenced to twenty years, the maximum sentence.
+McNulty returns to the courtroom as D'Angelo is sentenced to twenty years, the maximum sentence.

 Daniels bumps into Cantrell, now a major, having received the promotion for which Daniels had been in line.
 Back at the Narcotics division, Herc holds an induction for two new detectives.
 Daniels is amused that his attitude has changed and that he now hopes to make big cases using intelligent investigative techniques.
 Rawls allows Freamon to return to Homicide.
-Bodie organizes trade in the towers, while Poot oversees the pit.
-Meanwhile, Bunk confronts Wee-Bey about multiple murders; Wee-Bey refuses to give up Avon and Stringer, but admits to killing Little Man, Nakeesha Lyles, and William Gant; Bunk and McNulty agree that Wee-Bey's confession concerning Gant is false.
+Bodie organizes trade in the towers, while Poot oversees the Pit.
+Meanwhile, Bunk confronts Wee-Bey about multiple murders; Wee-Bey refuses to give up Avon and Stringer, but admits to killing Little Man, Nakeesha Lyles and William Gant; Bunk and McNulty agree that Wee-Bey's confession concerning Gant is false.

-The season ends with a montage showing: Bubbles and Johnny back on the hustle and Santangelo on patrol in the Western; Burrell promoting Carver; Prez clearing the detail's string board; Greggs gazing wistfully at a car chase from her hospital window; Freamon and Bunk delivering a bottle of whiskey to McNulty at his new post with the marine unit; Stringer overseeing the counting of his profits at the funeral parlor; replacement dealers and hoppers, showing the futility of fighting the drug trade; and the prolific drug trade throughout the whole of Baltimore.
-Finally, Omar is seen in the South Bronx holding up another dealer and telling him that it is "all in the game".
+The season ends with a montage showing: Bubbles and Johnny back on the hustle and Santangelo on patrol in West Baltimore; Burrell promoting Carver; Prez clearing the detail's string board; Greggs gazing wistfully at a car chase from her hospital window; Freamon and Bunk delivering a bottle of whiskey to McNulty at his new post with the marine unit; Stringer overseeing the counting of his profits at the funeral parlor; replacement dealers and hoppers, showing the futility of fighting the drug trade; and the prolific drug trade throughout the whole of Baltimore.
+Finally, Omar is seen in the South Bronx holding up another dealer and telling him that it is "all in the game."